 pH level plays an important role in skincare because your own skin employs it with its “acid mantle.”

 The acid mantle is a very fine, slightly acidic film on the surface of the skin.
 It acts as a protective layer against viruses, bacteria, and other potential contaminants that could cause damage.
 Because most microorganisms thrive at a pH level of about 7.0, which is neutral, the native level of the acid mantle is about 5.5.
 This moderately acidic environment repels bacteria and viruses, keeping your skin and body healthier.
 But this isn’t all the acid mantle does—it also protects your natural oils, keeping your skin soft, clear, and healthy.

 Other factors that can affect skin pH level include:

 - air pollution

 - change in seasons, with different humidity levels

 - antibacterial soaps and gels

 - too frequent washing of your skin

-You need restore your skin's natural acidity.
-But how would you know where to find them as no product talks about pH on the label.
-That's because no skin care company focuses on pH in relation to skin.
-You see it talked about in water and supplements, but why is there so little to no mention of pH in relation to skin?
+You need to restore your skin's natural acidity.
+But how would you know where to find them as no product talks about pH on the label?
+That's because no skincare company focuses on pH in relation to the skin.
+You see it talked about water and supplements, but why is there so little to no mention of pH in relation to the skin?
 Because it's just too much extra work in skin care and cosmetics not to mention expensive.

 Big brands don't want you to know this of course.
-You may get a pH testing strip and test your skin care and cosmetics and find them at pH of 7.8 or even up to 10.5 pH.
+You may get a pH testing strip and test your skincare and cosmetics and find them at a pH of 7.8 or even up to 10.5 pH.
 To compare, household bleach is at pH 11 and you've seen what happens when bleach comes into contact with human skin...